cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Error
 demo: '#examples/autocomplete/error.vue'
 ---
-Autocompletes can have have an error state using the `error` prop.
+Autocomplete can have an error state using the `error` prop.
 Use the `error` prop to display an error message.
 ::